microtechno9000/automatic-ripping-machine/SECURITY.md

 ## Reporting a Vulnerability

 Please open an issue as with other requests.
-Use [security] in your issue title this makes things easier, and it can be looked at sooner
+Use [SECURITY] in your issue title this makes things easier, and it can be looked at sooner